We have enjoyed notable success for our pupils on the Westholme stage.

 Orla Baxendale (2015)

-Younger sister of Ciara, Orla is currently studying at Elmhurst School of Dance in Birmingham.
+Younger sister of Ciara, Orla studied at Elmhurst School of Dance in Birmingham.
 Whilst at School, Orla trained with the Northern Ballet Academy which clearly set her in good stead for future successes.
+Since August 2018, Orla has been living in New York, and dancing at the Alvin Ailey Amerivan Dance Theatre Schjol.

 Tanya Harrison (2007)